karlatt/iko-calendar-example/README.md

 6) the schedule component is lazy loaded , so if you don't use it , it won"t take any space , but if you don't use it , I m'aurai bien fait chier pour rien
 7) Patrick , sorry for including your photography when the fourth button is clicked , but I think it will remind you a beautiful night :)
 8) jquery and bootstrap are refrenced as dev dependencies , but loaded at runtime when the app start , so don't move the references in package.json
 9 ) ...I don't know

-10) ah oui , don't care about the 'Module not found: Error: Can't resolve 'crypto' in 'D:\VsCodeProjects\Angular\calendar-ex\ikosoft-schedule-example\bridgeScripts' because I was too lazy to link the crypto module as it serves à rien
+10) ah oui , don't care about the warning on compil and/or runtime  'Module not found: Error: Can't resolve 'crypto' in 'D:\VsCodeProjects\Angular\calendar-ex\ikosoft-schedule-example\bridgeScripts' because I was too lazy to link the crypto module as it serves à rien

 ## Build